MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/Debug-ContainerHost/README.md

 Some Windows Insider builds could have issues running containers.
 This test fails if it finds a build with known problems.
 Watch for an updated Windows Insider build to resolve this later or check the [Container Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers) for more help.

+**[+] Has 'Containers' feature installed**

+The `Containers` feature should be installed before the Docker Engine will work.
+Use one of these PowerShell commands to enable it:

+- Windows 10 - `Enable-WindowsOptionalFeature -Online -FeatureName containers -All`
+- Windows Server 2016 - `Add-WindowsFeature containers`

 ### Describing Docker is installed
 **[+] A Docker service is installed - 'Docker' or 'com.Docker.Service'**